sonic-net/SONiC/doc/smart-switch/pmon/smartswitch-pmon.md

 * Thermal manager reads all thermal sensor data, run thermal policy and take policy action Ex.
 Set fan speed, set alarm, set syslog, set LEDs
 * Platform collects fan related data such as presence, failure and then applies fan algorithm to set the new fan speed
 * The north bound CLI/Utils/App use DB data to ”show environment”, ”show platform temp” show platform fan”
-* The switch PMON will be responsible for updating any new additional thermal sensors which are part of DPUs into the switch StateDB.
-The implementation is platform specific.
+* The DPUs will update the ChassisStateDB "TEMPERATURE_INFO" tables through redis client call which in turn will be pushed into the switch StateDB.
 * The existing "TEMPERATURE_INFO" schema will be used to store the values and is shown below for convenience.
 #### TEMPERATURE_INFO schema in StateDB
 ```